melissakb601-datasmith/melissakb601-datasmith/README.md

 ---

 ## About
-I work with data to uncover insights, create clear visual stories, and communicate findings that support smarter decisions.
+I work with data to uncover insights, create clear visual stories, and communicate findings that support smarter decisions, backed by a strong foundation in database administration and a deep understanding of data structures and the performance challenges of working with large datasets.
 Focus areas include:
 - Data visualization and dashboarding
-- Predictive modeling
+- Business analytics
 - Data cleaning and transformation

 ---